misskniss/language-presentation/LANGUAGES.md

 		print "This is a %s %s" % (self.type, self.utensil)
 ```

-Note: the object keyword in the class definition will be discuessed when we get into inheritance.
+Note: the __object__ keyword in the class definition will be discuessed when we get into inheritance.

 Note: the __init__ definition will be discussed as we get to private and public declarations.

 #####Creating Objects
 Creating object in python is simple enough; by using the class as a method.
-There is no 'new' keyword in python, we simply call our class and pass in our parameters.
+There is no __new__ keyword in python, we simply call our class and pass in our parameters.

 Example Object:
 ```python
 fork = Cutlery("Fork", "Salad")
 spoon = Cutlery("Spoon", "Soup")
 ```
 Note: the parameters in the object instantiation are one short according to our definition.
-But in python, the parameter self is much like 'this' in Java or C/C++ but it is not a definate keyword and acts as a scoping mechanism.
+But in python, the parameter self is much like __this__ in Java or C/C++ but it is not a definate keyword and acts as a scoping mechanism.

 #####Accessing Objects
 Accessing object properties in python is much like any other language.
 The methods are called from the object instantiation with the '.' operater.